FG, Chinese Firm Sign Contract for $3.9bn Abuja-Itakpe-Warri Rail Line - THISDAYLIVE

-- *Afternoon construction, Chinese firm to manage rail line, sea port for 30 years

-The federal government on Thursday signed an agreement with China Railway Construction Corporation (CRCC) to construct the $3.9 billion Abuja-Baru-Itakpe-Warii rail line, build a new seaport and manage same for a period of 30 years.
+The federal government Thursday signed an agreement with China Railway Construction Corporation (CRCC) to construct the $3.9 billion Abuja-Baru-Itakpe-Warii rail line, build a new seaport and mange same for a period of 30 years.

-The contract was signed by both parties at the headquarters of the Federal Ministry of Transportation in Abuja, where the Minister of Transportation, Rotimi Amaechi, who received noted that with the latest $3.9 billion contract, the Chinese firm has now been saddled with handling all rail projects in Nigeria.
+The contract was signed by both parties at the Federal Ministry of Transportation in Abuja, where the Minister of Transportation, Rotimi Amaechi, noted that with the latest $3.9 billion contract, the Chinese firm has now been saddled with the responsibility of handling all rail projects in Nigeria.

 The minister said: “The signing ceremony that we had today is the first PPP (Public Private Partnership) railway agreement for Abuja-Itakpe or Abuja-Baru-Itakpe and Lokoja and it is between Nigeria and CRCC.